Warbelton v Gorges

 Warbelton v.
-Gorges was one of the earliest heraldic law cases brought concerning English armory, in 1347.
-It concerned the coat of arms blazoned Lozengy Or and azure, that is a field of yellow and blue lozenges.
+Gorges (Note: Spoken as "Warbelton and Gorges."
+The v in the case title is an abbreviation of the Latin in versus, but is normally pronounced "and" for civil cases in England and Wales.) was one of the earliest heraldic law cases brought concerning English armory, in 1347.
+It concerned the coat of arms blazoned Lozengy Or and azure; that, is, a checkerboard pattern of blue and gold, rotated by 45°.
 The arms were borne by the unrelated families of Warbelton, from Hampshire, and Gorges, from Somerset, apparently without knowledge of each other or their common usage, until John de Warbelton and Theobald de Gorges served together in the English army at the Siege of Calais in 1346/7.
 A gentleman's armorial bearings represented his very identity and were of enormous importance to him, both as a matter of family pride and for practical purposes of personal recognition in battle and in legal seals.
 Warbelton made a formal complaint to the officer appointed by the king to resolve such matters, namely Henry of Grosmont, Earl of Lancaster, seneschal of England, who was commanding the English forces.
 A 6-man court of honour was convened and the pair were cross-examined, with evidence being sought from knights of their own localities also serving at the siege.